DomLonghorn/SciViPy/README.md

 Bout Conversion Code:
     Made in collaboration with the XBOUT project and John Omotani (UKAEA) This script will take a BOUT++ dataset and will use pre-existing xbout interpolation routines to convert data into a cartesian format so that it can be read into software such as paraview.
 The current output is to a .csv file and can be modified to extract different variables as required.
 This process is VERY memory intensive however so ensure the script is ran on a machine with enough RAM
+Bout Conversion Code:
+    Made in collaboration with the XBOUT project and John Omotani (UKAEA) This script will take a BOUT++ dataset and will use pre-existing xbout interpolation routines to convert data into a cartesian format so that it can be read into software such as paraview.
+The current output is to a .csv file and can be modified to extract different variables as required.
+This process is VERY memory intensive however so ensure the script is ran on a machine with enough RAM